 Alcohol rehab is often the only way that an individual who’s struggling with addiction can get help.
 There are rehab centers all over the country that offer individualized programs to treat alcoholism, regardless of how long the disease has been present.
 Alcohol treatment programs take many factors into consideration, including the person’s age and gender, and the extent and length of the addiction.
 Many alcohol rehab centers also offer various aftercare options and recommendations to help clients maintain their sobriety, such as group therapy.

-This resource page will provide you with everything you need to know, from treatment and payment options, differences between inpatient and outpatient programs, finding a treatment center, and taking the first steps.
+This resource page will provide you with everything you need to know, from alcohol treatment centers and payment options, differences between inpatient and outpatient programs, finding an alcohol treatment center, and taking the first steps toward sobriety and recovery.
 If you’re here seeking information for a friend or family member, we’ve also included resources on how to help a friend or family member, along with intervention strategies.

 There are many types of alcohol treatment programs available.
 These include:

 - Medical Detox – This is usually the first step in most alcohol treatment programs.
 During this stage, the body must rid itself of alcohol and other toxins through a medically-supervised program that addresses the dangers and symptoms of withdrawal associated with detox.